-The Founder Bottleneck: Why Growth Stalls Without a Communications Layer
+The Founder Bottleneck: Why Growth Stalls Without an Executive Assistant

 Many companies do not stall because of weak sales or poor demand.
 Growth often slows because communication sits in the wrong place inside the business.
 In many startups, the entire system depends on one person.
 That person is the founder.